Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/2-structural-change.md

 Table: List of daily segments and the kanban board list for daily `03` overlaid. \label{segments-vs-boards}

-Table \ref{segment-deltas} details occurrences of daily segments.
+Table \ref{segment-occurrences} details occurrences of daily segments.
 The segments `INBOX`, `FIRES`, `PRIORITY LANE`, `OUTBOX` and `QUESTIONS` occur from 17 to 21 times.
 We could consider these top segments to form the stable skeleton of a daily.
 Most other segments only get a handful of visits, with the runner-ups being `NON-FUNCTIONAL CONTINUUM` at 13 and `NON-CORE MODULE CONTINUUM` at 8 occurrences respectively.

 \csvautolongtable[
   table head={
-    \caption{First and last occurrences of segments through observation period with the count of occurrences in between.}\label{segment-deltas}\\\hline
+    \caption{Total occurrences of segments through observation period.}\label{segment-occurrences}\\\hline
     \csvlinetotablerow\\\hline
     \endfirsthead\hline
     \csvlinetotablerow\\\hline